 “We became aware of an assassination attempt on this vehicle during our trip, and we’re arranging a little surprise.”

-“Ma’am, are these the mannequins that Ms. Rubb brought in this morning?”
+“Ma’am, are these the mannequins Ms. Rubb brought in this morning?”

 “Say again?”

 “You know, your scheduled guest this morning.
 She was on our system.
 A visit from Ms. Cher Rubb?”